Northern Spain Real Food Adventure

 Welcome to the irrepressible city of Barcelona.
 Ease into the rhythm of the city on a mouth-watering tapas crawl, which visits some of Barcelona’s best bars and bodegas.
 Meet the next morning at the quirky Santa Catarina Market and be introduced to the feisty flavours of Catalonia.
 Wander the stalls, tasting jamon (ham) off the bone, local olives and traditional cheeses, and pick up some ingredients for today’s cooking class.
 Spend the afternoon whipping up local specialties, like oven-baked chorizo and breaded fresh sardines, over a glass of local wine.
 The rest of the day is open to an array of wonderful possibilities.
 Take off on a gourmet tour of the city’s best produce stores, visit Gaudi’s curious Sagrada Familia or discover the city of Barcelona’s rich art history in museums and hole-in-the-wall galleries.
 Spend the next morning at the incredible La Boqueria, a market that has been in existence since the 1200s.
 Pull up a stool and munch on ensaimadas (pastry scrolls) as a flurry of trade fills its halls.
 Amply sated, take a walking tour around Barcelona’s Barri Gotic (Gothic Quarter), which is bustling with people and filled with architectural treasures.
 Then, perhaps spend the day learning – and participating in – the process of cava making, which is the local sparking wine.
 Run at an enchanting family-run vineyard in the Penedes wine region, choose a favourite blend and make a bottle to take home.
 Choose to lunch at the 1000-year-old farmhouse before heading back to Barcelona.
 Spend the final night in Barcelona dining at one of the city's atmospheric restaurants.

-Eat breakfast among the fresh fruits and cured meats of Logrono’s San Blas Markets before travelling to San Sebastian, the stunning seaside city in the north of Spain’s Basque Country.
+day 4 Eat breakfast among the fresh fruits and cured meats of Logrono’s San Blas Markets before travelling to San Sebastian, the stunning seaside city in the north of Spain’s Basque Country.
 Freshen up then amble through the Parte Vieja (Old Town), admiring its wonderful architecture and traditional shops selling mouth-watering local fare.
 This evening, either explore San Sebastian’s culinary wonders on your own terms or join a txikiteo, a Basque-style tapas crawl that will fill the senses – and stomach – with the unique tastes of the region.
 Visit local haunts rather than touristy bars, munch on pinxtos (tapas) and perhaps sample txakoli, the local sparkling white wine.
 The sagardotegias (cider houses) of the Basque Country are a real treat, with the tradition of filling glasses straight from enormous chestnut barrels going back hundreds, if not thousands, of years.
 This morning, experience the history and beauty of a traditional cider house and savour Basque dishes complemented by a glass or two of nectareous cider.
 Spend the afternoon discovering San Sebastian’s beaches, shops or charismatic streets before getting ready for a final Spanish feast.
 Choose to join the group for a taste of traditional Basque cuisine with a modern twist and enjoy an evening of food, wine and conversation.
-The next morning, it’s unfortunately time to say ‘farewell’ to this impressive food journey through the delights of northern Spain.

 What price includes